awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

-Example 1: Set a Default Role with :code:`Set-AWSCredentials`
+Example 1: Set a Default Role with :code:`Set-AWSCredential`
 -------------------------------------------------------------

-This example sets a default role for a |TWP| session by using :code:`Set-AWSCredentials`.
+This example sets a default role for a |TWP| session by using :code:`Set-AWSCredential`.
 Then, you can run cmdlets that require credentials, and are authorized by the specified role.
-This example lists all |EC2long| instances in the |uswest2-name| that are associated with the profile you specified with the :code:`Set-AWSCredentials` cmdlet.
+This example lists all |EC2long| instances in the |uswest2-name| that are associated with the profile you specified with the :code:`Set-AWSCredential` cmdlet.

 .. code-block:: none

-    PS C:\> Set-AWSCredentials -ProfileName SAMLDemoProfile
+    PS C:\> Set-AWSCredential -ProfileName SAMLDemoProfile
     PS C:\> Get-EC2Instance -Region us-west-2 | Format-Table -Property Instances,GroupNames

     Instances                                                   GroupNames